calendar and events San Diego Association of Geologists - home

 PRESIDENT'S CORNER:

-2024 SDAG President
+2025 SDAG President

-ANNOUNCEMENT seeking volunteers for 2025 SDAG officers
+ANNOUNCEMENT seeking volunteer for 2025 SDAG Vice President

-SDAG is seeking officers for the 2025 calendar year.
 If you or anyone you know is interested, please feel free to reach out to the current officers.

 2024 SDAG SCHOLARSHIP AWARDS